Gift Aid Small Donations Scheme

 The basic scheme

-Churches can claim a payment equivalent to Gift Aid on cash and contactless terminal donations of £30 or less (subject to an overall limit per charity) without the need for the donor to be identified, complete any paperwork or be a taxpayer.
+Churches can claim a payment equivalent to Gift Aid on cash and contactless or chip and pin terminal donations of £30 or less (subject to an overall limit per charity) without the need for the donor to be identified, complete any paperwork or be a taxpayer.
 This is good news for churches, with most now able to claim up to an additional £2,000 each year from HMRC without the need for much additional paperwork.
 In certain cases, where churches operate with additional buildings, this limit may be increased.

 How much can be claimed?